WangHelin1997/AT-GCN/README.md

 ## To start
 ```
 This code is based on https://github.com/MaigoAkisame/cmu-thesis.
-You can run it by replace the files in https://github.com/MaigoAkisame/cmu-thesis/tree/master/code/audioset by the files we provide.
+You can run it by replacing the files in https://github.com/MaigoAkisame/cmu-thesis/tree/master/code/audioset by the files we provide.
 ```

 ```